KOKOMO, Ind. — Venus will be the star of the show at the Sunday, March 11 open house at the Indiana University Kokomo Observatory.

-Patrick Motl, assistant professor of physics, will begin the open house at 7 p.m., with a talk about Comet ISON, and prospects for seeing it.
+Patrick Motl, associate professor of physics, will begin the open house at 8 p.m. with a discussion on the formation of the moon.

-The open house is free and open to the public in the Observatory, 105 E. Rebecca Lane.
-Free parking is available on campus,
+The open house is free and open to the public, 2660 Washington Street.
+Free parking is available on campus.

 Indiana University Kokomo serves north central Indiana.